mobify/bellows/README.md

 javascript files and a .zip of the original source files (for distribution and use with whatever build system you might use).

+## License

+_MIT License.
+Bellows is Copyright © 2014 Mobify.
+It is free software and may be redistributed under the terms specified in the LICENSE file._